 DACA Students Should Still Fill Out the FAFSA, If Possible

-Unfortunately, students under the DACA program are not eligible for any federal financial aid including Pell Grants, Direct Loans, or any other federal offerings.
+Unfortunately, students under the DACA program are not eligible for any federal financial aid including Pell Grants or federal student loans.
 That also includes any federal program dependent on completion of the Free Application for Federal Student Aid, or FAFSA—typically seen as the first step to receiving federal aid.

 That doesn’t mean, however, that DACA students shouldn’t complete the FAFSA anyway.
 There are many other state and local programs dependent on FAFSA data that are available to DACA students, so not filling out the FAFSA can result in missed opportunities and lost funding.